learningequality/kolibri-docs/docs/learn.rst

 Lessons
 ^^^^^^^

-When your teacher or coach prepares a *lesson*, that is a recommended set of learning resources for you or your class to view, it will be available in the **Class** tab, below the **Lessons** heading.
-You may have more than one lesson available at the time.
+Your teacher or coach may prepare a *lesson* (|lessons| icon), a recommended set of learning resources for you or your class to view.
+You may have more than one lesson available at the time in the **Class** tab, below the **Lessons** heading.

 Click on a lesson title to open its content, and follow the indications of your teachers or coaches on how to use it.